-Our instructors have an average of seven years of outdoor education experience.
-All our staff are Wilderness First Aid trained, and there is always at least one Wilderness First Responder certified instructor on each course.
+Our energetic seasonal instructors come from all over the country to lead our expeditions.
+All are highly-trained in outdoor education and the unique needs of diverse adolescents.
+Each facilitator has an average of seven years of outdoor education experience and is Wilderness First Aid trained, with at least one Wilderness First Responder certified instructor on each course.
 A significant portion of instructor training is dedicated to GirlVentures’ unique leadership, social-emotional learning, and inclusion curriculum.

-Grace lives in Lander, Wyoming and has been working with GirlVentures since 2014.
+Grace has been working with GirlVentures since 2014.
 In addition to working for GirlVentures' she also instructs for NOLS and Balanced Rock.
 Grace's mission is to share her outdoor knowledge, skills and resources with folks from communities that have been underrepresented in the mainstream outdoor narrative.
 When she isn't playing in the dirt, she can be found on her bike, binge reading books or hosting parties.

 McKenzie hails from the soggy streets and rainy forests of the Pacific Northwest.
 Born and raised in Portland, OR, she's supposedly a grown-up now but she still loves to play outside.
-While attending Portland State University she worked as a trip leader for the school's outdoor program leading backpacking, climbing, and hiking trips.
-She has coached big kids who pull hard on plastic at a rock gym in Portland, and taught little kids how to ski in Tahoe.
-Each spring she leads backpacking trips for schools in East Palo Alto and Seattle.
-Last summer she worked with Southern Yosemite Mountain Guides, showing folks both the main attractions and the hidden wonders of Yosemite that can be accessed by putting on a backpack.
-McKenzie considers herself a perpetual student and she learns more from listening to the people she meets than she ever did from reading a textbook.
-She believes that every single person deserves to feel powerful, respected, and have access to the same opportunities.
+This is her second season with GirlVentures, and for six years she has been leading outdoor excursions for a variety of organizations, schools, and guiding outfitters.
+McKenzie considers herself a perpetual student and she is inspired by what she learns from listening to other people’s stories.
+She is working hard to figure out her role in making this world a more loving place for EVERYONE.
 No exceptions.
-She also thinks that there is still a lot of work we need do to make this happen.
 She believes in the good in people and in the ability of the outdoors to bring out our best selves.
-When she is not leading GirlVentures trips, she also loves to go rock climbing, read stories, write stories, ride her bicycle through rainstorms, paint sloppy watercolors of beautiful places, eat whole grapefruits like an orange, pull the weeds out of the garden, and sing really loud alone in the car.
+When she is not leading GirlVentures trips, she also loves to go rock climbing, read things, ride her bicycle through rainstorms, paint sloppy watercolors of beautiful places, eat whole grapefruits like an orange, pull the weeds out of the garden, and sing really loud alone in the car.

 Qayyuma grow up deeply rooted in nature, on a dirt road in the rolling hills of upstate NY.
 Through out the years this personal connection to the natural world has gown into a passionate desire to share the experience with others, especially young woman.
 Qayyuma believes strongly in creating authentic, inclusive community spaces where everyone can truly be them selves and shine!
 She has been involved in the GirlVentures community since 2011, starting as a mentor for GCO and quickly getting more engaged.
 When she is not in the field Qayyuma can be found hanging with her daughter, creating potions, rock climbing and exploring new ways of being.

-Nina grew up in Berkeley and loved her family getaways to camp in Point Reyes, and Hendy Woods, or hike around in Tilden Park.
-In college she started guiding fellow students in the outdoors – introducing them to sunrises, constellations, and Good Old Raisins and Peanuts.
-After grad school, Nina decided to take up outdoor education full time, and currently works for GirlVentures, Outward Bound, and REI’s Outdoor School.
+Nina grew up in Berkeley and loved her family getaways to camp in Point Reyes and Tilden Park.
+In college she started guiding fellow students in the outdoors – introducing them to sunrises, constellations, and GORP (Good Old Raisins and Peanuts).
+After studying wastewater reuse in grad school, Nina decided to balance her work life between in outdoor education and water.
+She currently teaches an experiential education based water resources class at a high school in SF and leads greywater workshops for Greywater Action, showing folks how to install greywater systems in their own backyards!
 She loves being outdoors – weather it’s a pee with a view or the smell of fresh pine, Nina is forever grateful for what nature has to offer.
-She started working for GirlVentures in 2016, instructing On The Rise, and then moved into the Course Director role for OTR in 2017.
-She is happy to back again as Course Director for OTR in 2018, mentoring instructors, supporting the whole crew, and making sure the participants have all that they need for a transformative trip.
+Nina started with GirlVentures as an Instructor in 2016 and is back this year for her third year in a row as Course Director for On The Rise - mentoring instructors, supporting the young people, and making sure the participants have all that they need for a transformative trip.
 Life isn’t about finding yourself, it’s about creating yourself – and there’s nothing like a tough trail, good company, and wondrous views to help create who you want to be.

 Narinda joined the GirlVentures community in Fall 2013 as a mentor for Girlz Climb On East Bay.
 She worked as an Admissions Associate for the 2014 season, during which she also became a field instructor.
 She's since worked community and summer courses for GirlVentures as well as wilderness courses with NOLS, Eagle Rock School, and Dunn School.
 Prior to work as an outdoor educator, Narinda graduated from UC Irvine with a BA in English literature in 2007 and worked in the nonprofit sector in Los Angeles 2007-2012.
 Narinda recently joined the Stanford Adventure Program as part-time and field staff.
 When not working in outdoor education, she spends her time rock climbing, writing, and making pottery.